 Where to get the inner line permit?

-As I was getting IPL again for my recent trip, I realized that the process has improved a lot.
-Now you can get ILP from Guwahati on the same day.
+Now you can also get ILP from Guwahati on the same day.
 Basically you have to submit your documents at the Rukminigaon office before 2 PM and come back at around 4 PM to collect it.
 Also, it cost only INR 25 to me although it was a very short trip for me.

 Finally, should I carry my stock of Old Monk for this trip?